-To solve Problem~\eqref{robust_logistic_regression}, first we focus on the case when the target variable has no missing values.
-In this case, each data point contributes to the estimation of either $(\bmu_1, \boldsymbol{\Sigma}_1)$ or $(\bmu_0, \boldsymbol{\Sigma}_0)$.
-Similar to the robust linear regression case, we can apply Algorithm~\ref{alg: estimating_confidence_intervals} to estimate the confidence intervals for $\boldsymbol{\mu}_i, \boldsymbol{\Sigma}_i$ using data points whose target variable equals $i$ ($y = i$).
+To solve Problem~\eqref{robust_logistic_regression}, first, we focus on the scenario when the target variable has no missing values.
+In this case, each data point contributes to the estimation of either $(\bmu_1, \boldsymbol{\Sigma}_1)$ or $(\bmu_0, \boldsymbol{\Sigma}_0)$, depending on its label.
+Similar to the robust linear regression case, we can apply Algorithm~\ref{alg: estimating_confidence_interval_length} to estimate the confidence intervals for $\boldsymbol{\mu}_i, \boldsymbol{\Sigma}_i$ using data points whose target variable equals $i$ ($y = i$).

-Obviously, the objective function is convex in $\mathbf{w}$, since the logistic regression loss is convex, and the expectation of loss can be seen as a weighted summation, which is convex.
-Thus, fixing $\bmu, \boldsymbol{\Sigma}$ the outer minimization problem can be solved with respect to $\bw$ using standard first order methods such as the gradient descent.
+Obviously, the objective function is convex in $\mathbf{w}$ since the logistic regression loss is convex, and the expectation of loss can be seen as a weighted summation, which is convex.
+Thus, fixing $\bmu, \boldsymbol{\Sigma}$ the outer minimization problem can be solved with respect to $\bw$ using standard first-order methods such as gradient descent.

-Although, the robust reformulation of logistic regression stated in~\eqref{robust_logistic_regression} is convex in $\bw$ and concave in $\bmu_0$ and $\bmu_1$, the inner maximization problem is intractable with respect to $\boldsymbol{\Sigma}$.
+Although the robust reformulation of logistic regression stated in~\eqref{robust_logistic_regression} is convex in $\bw$ and concave in $\bmu_0$ and $\bmu_1$, the inner maximization problem is intractable with respect to $\boldsymbol{\Sigma}_0$ and $\boldsymbol{\Sigma}_1$.
 We approximate Problem~\eqref{robust_logistic_regression} in the following manner:

 where $\pi_1 = \mathbb{P}(y = 1)$ and $\pi_0 = \mathbb{P}(y = 0)$.
 To compute optimal $\boldsymbol{\mu}_0$ and $\boldsymbol{\mu}_1$, we have:

 \begin{theorem} Let $\ba[i]$ be the $i$-th element of vector $\ba$.
 The optimal solution of Problem~\eqref{eq: mu_maximization} has the following form: